-Quantities^{} (N.Q)
+Quantities(N.Q)

 Cluster Headings Content Standards Scope & Clarifications A. Reason quantitatively and use units to understand problems.
-A1.N.Q.A.1 Use units as a way to understand real-world problems.a.
-Choose and interpret the scale and the origin b.
+A1.N.Q.A.1 Use units as a way to understand real-world problems. a.
+Choose and interpret the scale and the origin in graphs and data displays, b.
 Use appropriate quantities in formulas, converting units as necessary.
-Apply this standard to any real-world problems studied within the scope of this c.
-Define and justify appropriate quantities within a context for the purpose of modeling. course. d.
+Apply this standard to any real-world problems studied within the scope of this course. c.
+Define and justify appropriate quantities within a context for the purpose of modeling. d.
 Choose an appropriate level of accuracy when reporting quantities.